Mitigating Nonlinear Systematics in Weak Lensing Surveys II: Stability and Diagnostics with Intrinsic Alignment: Discussion and Conclusions

 The main conclusion of this work is that intrinsic alignments do not cause the BNT method to fail.
 The separation of $k$-scales based on linear combinations of tomographic bins still effectively removes high-$k$ modes where the modelling is unreliable.
 We also explored the use of $k$-bins as an extension of BNT to isolate physical scales around specific features of interest.
 Our results show that a reasonably accurate IA model is required but need not be exact, and that when the IA model is fundamentally incorrect, BNT nonetheless provides a consistency test for identifying such cases.
+The robustness against biased IA models can be understood from Figures \ref{fig:zBand_NLAz_AIA} and \ref{fig:kBand_TATT_AIA}: in the BNT cases, the binning in $k$ or $z$ space allows the bias introduced by an IA model to be locally compensated within a given $k$ or $z$ bin by adjusting $A_{\rm TA,eff}$, without compromising the cosmological diagnostic power of the BNT approach.

+{\bf A natural extension of this work would be to investigate whether the IA model can be characterized non-parametrically using the discrepancies observed across the redshift and wavenumber bins.
+One could envision an iterative procedure that progressively corrects these discrepancies in both $z$ and $k$ space.
+We leave this for future study, but our results suggest that an iterative framework, combining cosmological-parameter inference with $k$-cut analyses and enforcing self-consistency across redshift and $k$ bins using the BNT transform, could help further constrain the IA model while simultaneously reducing non-linear modelling uncertainties. }

 These findings highlight the importance of employing the BNT methodology in Stage-IV lensing analyses to test and mitigate nonlinear and intrinsic-shape systematics, thereby enabling unbiased cosmological constraints with optimal control over scale cuts.
 This paper serves both as a proof of concept and as an illustration of a general consistency-testing framework.
 Follow-up studies are anticipated in the following directions: